 The mission of the Next Generation Cacoa Foundation is to contribute to the social, economic and environmental development of cocoa farmers and communities that are part of the Cacao-Trace programme.

-When Puratos started operating in India, we noticed many kids on the streets.
-These were youngsters with little hope for the future.
-Their parents were earning minimal wages and had no possibility to invest in their children’s education.
+When Puratos started operating in India, we noticed many children on the streets.
+They were youngsters with little hope for the future.
+Their parents earned minimal wages and had no possibility of investing in their children’s education.

-At the same time, we noticed that it was challenging for us to find qualified technical advisors.
-And also our customers faced serious shortages of skilled bakers, patissiers or chocolatiers.
+At the same time, we became aware of the challenge we faced in finding qualified technical advisors, whilst our customers faced serious shortages of skilled bakers, patissiers and chocolatiers.

-In order to help those who are less fortunate and to teach them the skills they need to work in our industry, we decided to open a bakery school.
-The courses have been designed to take pupils beyond basic education and to give them the practical training needed to make a decent living.
-The programme also includes periods of internship in various companies during which the students are paid.
-We also commit to employ graduates on the basis of their merit in our subsidiaries, or to find work for them among our customers.
+In order to help those who are less fortunate and teach them the skills they need to work in our industry, we decided to open a bakery school.
+The courses have been designed to take pupils beyond basic education and give them the practical training they need to earn a decent living.
+The programme includes internships in various companies for which the students are paid.
+We also commit to employing graduates in our subsidiaries, on the basis of merit, or to finding work for them among our customers.

-Today the Bakery School Foundation has invested in bakery schools in India, Brazil, Mexico and South-Africa.
+Today the Bakery School Foundation has invested in bakery schools in India, Brazil, Mexico, South Africa and Romania.
 Others will open soon.
-By 2030 we aspire to continuously enable 1.000 young people from developing countries to live their passion in one of our bakery schools.
+By 2030 we aspire to be continuously enabling 1.000 young people from developing countries to live their passion in one of our bakery schools.